yeamusic21/Courera-Machine-Learning-Specialization-Extra-Assignments/README.md

-# Courera Machine Learning Specialization - Extra Assignments for Greater Learning
+# Coursera Machine Learning Specialization - Extra Assignments for Greater Learning

 ## Intro:
 I'm taking the Courera Machine Learning Specialization by University of Washington.
 To further my learning I have created extra assignments for myself, forcing me to code up concepts from scratch.